- UCAS course code

 Please note that if you hold English as a second language iGCSE qualification, we may also require you to offer one of our acceptable equivalent English Language qualifications or achieve a higher grade in your iGCSE than the one stated above.
 Please contact the academic School for clarification.

 The UK Visas and Immigration (UKVI) requires that every student from outside the UK and the EU must show evidence of a minimum level of English Language in order to be granted a UK visa (Tier 4 visa) to study at undergraduate or postgraduate level.
 This level is often referred to as the 'B2 level'.

 Additionally, our individual Schools may ask for specific English Language proficiency levels that are necessary for their academic programmes.
 In most cases these requirements are likely to be higher than the B2 level.
 Further information about our English Language policy, including a list of some of the English Language qualifications we accept, can be found on the English language requirements page .

 English language test validity

 Relevant work experience

 Work experience from a range of different areas is relevant, particularly experience involving the use of communication and customer service skills.

 Current students have also found a variety of hospitals, care homes, Sure Start centres, voluntary settings and charity organisations that support women and families to be suitable opportunities for work experience.

 We recognise that it can be very difficult for you to gain work experience placements in midwifery settings.
 This is not a requirement for a successful application.
 However, we do expect applicants to have worked hard to develop their understanding of midwifery through independent reading, talking to midwives and exploring service users' views.

-The programme team recognise the impact of COVID-19 restrictions on work experience opportunities and will take this into account.
+The programme team recognise the restrictions on work experience opportunities and will take this into account.
 However, we strongly recommend that you seek conversations with midwives about their role and work life.